johanley/special-relativity-core/README.md

 When I started this project, I was hoping that this would be the case here.

 **Did it work?
 Yes!
-Implementing special relativity in code was a delightfully effective way of learning more about the theory.**
+Implementing special relativity in code was a delightfully effective way of learning the deep structure of the theory.**

 Example one: coordinates are not vectors.
 I had forgotten that, but *the code taught it to me again*, and made it obvious.